eslint/eslint/docs/rules/no-implicit-globals.md

+# no-implicit-globals

-# Disallow declarations in the global scope (no-implicit-globals)
+Disallows declarations in the global scope.

 It is the best practice to avoid 'polluting' the global scope with variables that are intended to be local to the script.